TruncatedDinoSour/armour/doc/d/pDB-1.md

 Randomness used in any context in this document refers to the concept of cryptographically secure randomness.
 Pseudo-randomness is not suitable to use in this format as that jeopardizes the security of it.

-Do not implement this format using non-cryptographically-secure number generators.
+Do not implement this format using non-cryptographically-secure sources.
 Prioritize randomness, entropy, and unpredictability wherever possible.

-Implementations of the cryptographically secure functions may differ but the result must stay the same - almost unpredictable, cryptographically secure random numbers.
+Implementations of the cryptographically secure functions may differ but the result must stay the same - almost unpredictable, cryptographically secure random numbers, such as `/dev/urandom`.

 See: <https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator>, <https://manpages.ubuntu.com/manpages/noble/en/man3/RAND_bytes.3ssl.html> (`RAND_bytes(3)`), <https://en.wikipedia.org/wiki//dev/random>